Mixture-of-Recursions: Learning Dynamic Recursive Depths for Adaptive Token-Level Computation: Method

 A key design choice for our MoR model is that all tokens traverse at least the first recursion block\footnote{Though this is not a strict requirement of the MoR framework itself.}.
 We leverage this by caching KV pairs exclusively at this initial step and reusing them across all subsequent recursions.
 Therefore, the query length might get shorter at each recursion depth based on the selection capacity, but the key and value lengths will consistently maintain the full sequence.
 This ensures that all tokens can access to past context without recomputation, despite any distribution mismatch.\looseness=-1

 \paragraph{Strengths and limitations. (\autoref{tab:method_comparison}--\textit{Right})}

 Recursion-wise caching cuts KV memory and IO to approximately $(N_r + 1)/2N_r$ times across the entire model (when assuming capacity factors follow a sequence like $N_r / N_r$, $\cdots$, $1 / N_r$ over $N_r$ recursion steps).
 It also reduces per-layer attention FLOPs to a factor of $(k / N_{\text{ctx}})^2$ of those in vanilla models, resulting in substantially improved efficiency for both training and inference phases.
 Meanwhile, recursive sharing can yield maximal memory savings by globally reusing context.
-Specifically, significant speedups can be achieved by skipping KV projection and prefill operations at shared depths \citep{sun2024you}.
-However, attention FLOPs only decrease by a factor of $k / N_{\text{ctx}}$, and high volume of KV IO still leads to a decoding bottleneck.\looseness=-1
+Speedups can be further achieved by skipping KV projection and prefill at shared depths (compatible only with Cycle strategy~\citep{sun2024you}).
+However, attention FLOPs only decrease by $k / N_{\text{ctx}}$, and high volume of KV IO still leads to a decoding bottleneck.\looseness=-1